Honored At Testimonial Banquet

 AT RILEY BANQUET — Monsignor Christopher P. Griffin, formerly of St. Catherine’s Church, was one of the speakers at the testimonial dinner for Clement A. Riley held at the Sheraton Plata last Thursday night.
 (McLean Photo)

-Thomas F Kelley, Amvets National Vice Commander, presided as Master of Ceremonies.
-Amvets State Commander Thomas L. Francis presented the Award.
+The banquet was presided over by Thomas F. Kelley, Amvets National Vice Commander, with State Commander Thomas L. Francis presenting the award.